Sarrusha/Recast/README.md

 # Recast
 A NovelAi tool that helps you improve the quality of your generated text.
 Fanmade.

+### Require an active NovelAI subscription, https://novelai.net.
+Kayra is available for all tiers, Erato only for Opus.
+Quality of Erato is immeasurably superior, as is its ability to execute orders and commands.
+It is highly recommended to have Opus as a subscription.

 # HOW TO INSTALL RECAST
 Follow the steps carefully in the order presented, and you should be fine.
 If you get stuck, please don't hesitate to ask me for help!